chaher13/holbertonschool-shell/permissions/README.md

 Group: no permission at all
 Other users: all the permissions
 9-John_Doe writes a script thatsets the mode of the file hello to this : -rwxr-x-wx.
+10-mirror_permissions write  a script that sets the mode of the file hello the same as olleh’s mode.